Primary prevention communities of practice

 Our ethos to online CoP delivery

 However, we are increasingly receiving feedback that face-to-face would also be valuable.
-A key part of Safe and Equal’s ethos to CoPs is the formation and holding of space in line with a Group Agreement.
+A key part of Safe and Equal’s ethos to CoPs is the formation and holding of space in line with a Group Agreement and being driven by needs and interest of each group.
 This agreement is determined with each group and underscores how each CoP is convened so that each group is as safe and enabling as it can be.
-Considerations around format, including face-to-face options will be discussed as a part of group agreements with each CoP and considered on a case-by-case basis.

 What practitioners have to say, and what we are learning through communities of practice

-Over the years our primary prevention communities of practice have become a valuable offering through Safe and Equal.
-Safe and Equal continues to hear from prevention practitioners about the importance of enabling connections with other prevention practitioners and expanding networks to enable greater visibility of the range of work occurring in prevention.
+Over the years Communities of Practice for primary prevention practitioners have become a valuable offering through Safe and Equal.
+Safe and Equal continue to hear from prevention practitioners about the importance of enabling connections with other prevention practitioners and expanding networks to enable greater visibility of the range of work occurring in prevention.
+We know connection is key for exposure, but also well-being.
+Working in social change is not easy, and isolation is common in a sector working in organisations where prevention may not be the sole focus.
+CoPs help connect those people.

-We hear from practitioners that CoPs create an environment of support, lead to reduced isolation and create opportunities for connection in a sector where people are often working in isolated roles.
-Some reflections from past participants about their experience include:
+• CoPs create an environment of support, lead to reduced isolation and create opportunities for connection in a sector where people are often working in isolated roles

-“Safe space to reflect about our practice, including the challenges of the work.
+“[The CoP was a] Safe space to reflect about our practice, including the challenges of the work.
 Overtly given permission to be inarticulate and vulnerable as we grappled with difficulties in the work.
 Sufficient structure but also flexibility to follow themes of interest as they arose.”

 – CoP participant (June 2023)